BomingZhang-coder/lithium-commodities-dashboard/README.md

 # Lithium Projects

+## Projects

-We are collaborating with Professor Geert and Dr Hamid on two separate projects.
+We are collaborating with Professor Geert and Dr Hamid on two separate projects:

 Professor Geert is attempting to forecast the price of lithium via 3 different methods:
 1. Use historical price and various machine learning models